-Bone meal fertilizer comes from any type of bones and other wastage of the slaughterhouse.
-This is a slow-release organic fertilizer and a good source of phosphorous and calcium to your tomato plants.
-Bone meal has an NPK ratio around 3-15-0.
+Bone meal fertilizer comes from any type of bones and other waste from the slaughterhouse.
+This is a slow-release organic fertilizer and a good source of phosphorous and calcium for your tomato plants.
+Bone meal has an NPK ratio of around 3-15-0.

 It helps to produce more flowers and healthy fruits.
 Adding bone meal with composted manure will make a wonderful organic fertilizer mixture for tomatoes.

-Once you apply bone meal to your garden soil it will work around four months.
-You will find different branded bone meal fertilizer available in the gardening stores or online stores.
+Once you apply bone meal to your garden soil, it will work for around four months.
+You will find different branded bone meal fertilizers available in gardening stores or online stores.

-The bone meal doesn’t work if the soil pH reaches 7 or above.
+The bone meal doesn’t work if the soil pH reaches seven or above.
 So, get the soil test first before adding bone meal to your garden soil.